PolishDrBirkin/PolishDrBirkin/README.md

 ## I'm still updating my page because how the hell do people make it look good????
 Have some stuff anyway 😛:
 - Natan/Birkin
 - I'm really shy, kinda socially anxious, socially awkward and paranoid
+- I rarely talk first
-- Also I kinda struggle with making friends and keeping convos up but I'm trying my best
+- I kinda struggle with making friends and keeping convos up but I'm trying my best
 - If you wanna talk anyway, INT freely!
 I wanna make some friends very much
 - W2I if I have it in my name since I'm often off tab or semi-afk 😎
 - Spamtenna and Spamton obsessed drolls